Prince of Lampedusa

 Prince of Lampedusa was a title in the Peerage of Sicily.
-It was created by Charles II of Spain (as well as of Sardinia, Naples, and Sicily) in 1667 for Giulio Tomasi, 2nd Duke of Palma.
-By courtesy, the elder son of a Prince of Lampedusa would use the title Duke of Palma (di Montechiaro), created by Philip IV of Spain (as well as of Sardinia, Naples, and Sicily) in 1637 for the first prince’s father, Don Cesare Tomasi, 2nd Baron of Montechiaro; a prince’s younger son would style himself with the subsidiary title Marquess of Torretta.
+It was created by Charles II of Spain (as well as of Naples and Sicily) in 1667 for Giulio Tomasi, 2nd Duke of Palma.
+By courtesy, the elder son of a Prince of Lampedusa would use the title Duke of Palma (di Montechiaro), created by Philip IV of Spain (as well as of Naples and Sicily) in 1637 for the first prince’s father, Don Cesare Tomasi, 2nd Baron of Montechiaro; a prince’s younger son would style himself with the subsidiary title Marquess of Torretta.
 The principal title refers to the island of Lampedusa in the Mediterranean Sea, which the Tomasi family sold to the state, along with the island of Linosa, in the 1840s.
 The holders of these titles (and their relatives) formed the Sicilian branch of the pan-Italian Tomasi family.

-The Palazzo Lampedusa in Palermo was badly damaged during the Allied invasion of Sicily in 1943.
 The famous Italian novelist Giuseppe Tomasi di Lampedusa was the last to officially hold the title of Prince of Lampedusa before the dissolution of the Kingdom of Italy; the last hereditary holder of the title was his uncle, sometime Italian ambassador in London and President of the Senate, Pietro Tomasi della Torretta.
+The principal seat of the Princes of Lampedusa, the Palazzo Lampedusa in Palermo, was badly damaged during the Allied invasion of Sicily in 1943.
 About a decade later, shortly before he died, Giuseppe Tomasi di Lampedusa wrote The Leopard, a novel based in part on the life of his great-grandfather, Don Giulio Tomasi, 8th Prince of Lampedusa.
 During the same period in which he was writing The Leopard, Giuseppe Tomasi adopted his own distant cousin Gioacchino Lanza, thereafter known as Gioacchino Lanza Tomasi.
 Lanza Tomasi did not inherit the title Prince of Lampedusa, but did use the title Duke of Palma as a courtesy.